 15 – 17 January 2022

-The exhibition 'CINQUANTA' features a retrospective of Italian sportswear and casual wear from the past fifty years.
-The exhibition features exclusive C.P.
-COMPANY archive pieces alongside original material, the projects that shaped the brand's history, and a special section dedicated to the 50th anniversary celebrations and collaborations.
-Several garments from the Westminster Menswear Archive were included including the Transformables tent designed by Moreno Ferrari.
+The 'CINQUANTA' exhibition features a retrospective of Italian sports and casual wear from the past five decades.
+The exhibition showcases exclusive C.P.
+COMPANY archive pieces alongside original material, the projects that shaped the brand's history, and a special section devoted to the 50th anniversary activities and collaborations.

 Style in Revolt